Romashkaa/telekit/docs/tutorial/8_inline_keyboards.md

 - **Callback** – function or object executed when the button is pressed.
 - **row_width** – maximum number of buttons per row (from pyTelegramBotAPI).

+> [!CAUTION]
-> Note: Callback functions remain in memory until the user clicks a button or navigates away.
+> Callback functions remain in memory until the user clicks a button or navigates away.
 To forcibly terminate waiting, see [Timeouts](10_timeouts.md).

 ## Label-Value Keyboard